Fake Health Centres – Medical Treatments or Traps?!

 It has potential positive, social, economic, and political multiplier effects and impacts that will lead to a fairer, just, equitable and greater Nigeria.

-Quality universal health coverage that ensures access and affordability at the point of need is the unique safety-net that all Nigerians desire and deserve.
+Quality universal health coverage ensuring access and affordability at the point of need is the unique safety-net all Nigerians desire and deserve.

 So, we must interrogate the activities of ‘quacks’ running all kinds of ‘shops’ at every corner or turn in rural and urban neighbourhoods.

 They offer false hopes and exploit vulnerable Nigerians.

 The conditions of people, already victims of our weak health systems, are made worse.

 Federal, state and local governments need to work collaboratively to agree on standardising and regularly accrediting health facilities and providers in Nigeria.

 This will improve quality and access to eliminate quackery in health care delivery in Nigeria systematically.

 Access to quality health insurance also helps reduce people’s vulnerability to fake health centres.